Are you trying to locate a missing bag?

 Unfortunately, no. SITA provides IT baggage services to many of the world’s airlines, and each airline follows their own process to trace and locate delayed baggage.

 If your bag is missing, your airline will likely ask you to complete a delayed baggage report.
-If you’ve travelled on a multi-leg flight, you should always make the report with the final airline you travelled with.
+If you’ve traveled on a multi-leg flight, you should always make the report with the final airline you traveled with.

 If you have already left the airport, your airline may be able to do this over the phone or may ask you to return to the airport.
 Your baggage tag number is a key identifier, so it’s important to share it with your airline if you have it.
 Your airline will then search for the delayed baggage.
 Most bags are reunited with their owner within three days.

 Your airline will provide you with a file reference number or property irregularity number, typically in a format like ‘JFKXS12345.’
 The airline will then keep you updated on the progress of your bag via phone calls, SMS or email.
 In some cases, you may also be able to track your delayed baggage online; if available, your airline can share details of the baggage tracker website.

 In most cases, the airline may be able to locate the baggage quickly using your baggage tag number and arrange for it to be sent to your arrival airport.
 If your airline is unable to locate it quickly, they will search for your baggage globally, and once located, will arrange for it to be reflighted to the arrival airport.